 The structure of the hydrocarbon molecule clusters inherent in diesel does not allow oxygen to saturate the hydrocarbon molecules inside the cluster.
 The result is burned hydrocarbon molecules on the outside and partially or unburned hydrocarbon molecules on the inside of the cluster.
 When the partially burned hydrocarbon clusters blow out the exhaust — if they are not burned up by the catalytic converter — that is the soot and ash you see coming out the tailpipe and smokestacks of diesel engines.

-Because of catalytic converters, diesel engines rarely blow black smoke any more.
+Because of catalytic converters, diesel engines rarely blow black smoke anymore.
 But, the partially burned and unburned hydrocarbon molecules still constitute a waste of energy.
 Wasted energy potential is what the unburned hydrocarbon molecules inside a fuel cluster amount to.
 Even though catalytic converters burnup the black smoke molecule clusters, molecules are lost energy.
-The only way to prevent that energy loss is to break up the hydrocarbon clusters.
+The only way to prevent energy loss is to break up the hydrocarbon clusters.

 Dispersing the hydrocarbon molecules in a cluster allows the molecules that were inside the cluster to oxygenate.
 There are two means by which to minimize the clustering of hydrocarbon molecules in diesel.
-The first is ultra-high-pressure injectors.
+The first is the ultra-high-pressure injectors.
 The second is a pre-combustion fuel catalyst.